FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 ### Code Exchange

-Because FusionAuth is redirecting to `/oauth-callback`, we need to add that route:
+Alright, time to add the `/oauth-callback` route:

 ```
 server